ThalesGroup/darswin/get_started.md

-# Swin Transformer for Image Classification
+# DarSwin Transformer for Image Classification

 This folder contains the implementation of the DarSwin Transformer for image classification.